mliew21396/remote-work-u3/week-7/design-basic-game-solo-challenge/README.md

 Add your JavaScript objects to an HTML page.
 Use CSS to make it pretty.
 You may want to consider using ascii art.
 Then look up how to manipulate objects on a page with JavaScript using your functions.

 Avoid JQuery for now.
 You may want to check out the [W3 Schools JavaScript Intro](http://www.w3schools.com/js/js_intro.asp), [JavaScript - HTML DOM Methods](http://www.w3schools.com/js/js_htmldom_methods.asp) or [JavaScript Basics, part 6](http://www.htmlgoodies.com/primers/jsp/article.php/3594621) for help.

+You may also find John Duckett's books on HTML and CSS as well as JavaScript and JQuery helpful (just avoid the JQuery part) for this release.

 You'll want to host this on your [USERNAME].github.io site in the projects directory - see this week's [Blog Improvement](blog-improvement.md) challenge for details.